aayushsonu/country_assignment_api/README.md

 - After extracting auth token from /auth endpoint you have to put that token in other endpoint's Authorization Header.
 So, Don't forget to use the keyword `Bearer` to mention before the token like `Authorization: Bearer <AUTH_TOKEN>`

 - You can also do this by using curl command.
-For this for the below steps. (cURL utility must be installed in your system)
+For this follow the below steps. (cURL utility must be installed in your system)

 ## BaseURL Endpoint: /api/v1